oj-sec/fishfactory/README.md

 Pull the repository and run ```docker-compose up``` in the project directory.

 The Fishfactory API will start listening on `localhost:5000`.
-The API currently has a single endpoint at `/fishfactory/submit_url` which consumes a POSTed JSON dictionary and uses the value of key "url" as the target URL.
+The API's main endpoint,  `/fishfactory/submit_url`,  consumes a POSTed JSON dictionary and uses the value of key "url" as the target URL.
+A very simple webUI is also served at `/fishfactory`.

 # Usage